p4ck3t0/Terraform-Minecraft-Hcloud/README.md

 ## The Minecraft Server

-The Minecraft server is a docker container from itzg, all credits for the docker container itself belong to him!.
+The Minecraft server is a docker container from itzg, all credits for the docker container itself belong to him!
 In itzg [Repo](https://github.com/itzg/docker-minecraft-server) you can also find more configuration options for your container.
 Most of the configuration can be done with environment variables.
 It is best to simply extend the `provision/ansible-variables.yml` file and add your variables as a `KEY=VALUE` pair.
 Whitelisting is already present but commented out, as well as OP.
 Comment it in and your player name to make use of this feature.